francois-rd/coma/docs/source/tutorials/core/initiate.rst

     optional arguments:
       -h, --help  show this help message and exit

-You can also provide keyword arguments to override the internal call to `ArgumentParser.add_subparsers <https://docs.python.org/3/library/argparse.html#argparse.ArgumentParser.add_subparsers>`_ through the :obj:`subparsers_kwargs` parameter to :func:`~coma.core.initiate.initiate`:
+You can also provide keyword arguments to override the defaults in the internal call to `ArgumentParser.add_subparsers <https://docs.python.org/3/library/argparse.html#argparse.ArgumentParser.add_subparsers>`_ through the :obj:`subparsers_kwargs` parameter to :func:`~coma.core.initiate.initiate`: